weiyangedward/SendEmail/README.md

 # SendEmail

 This is an python agent to send emails to a list of receivers.
+Running example can be found within script.